TORAH – the BREAD OF LIFE

 The name of the letter, peh, is also the Hebrew word for mouth.
 So what we find is a large invisible mouth – which we can undertand to be the very mouth of God from which the Torah proceeds as His spoken word, and goes forth in all its creative power, carrying the breath of life and all wisdom and knowledge, from before the beginning of Creation until the present day… and will continue to go forward through all eternity.
 Baruch HaShem!
 Blessed be His Name.

-In its Jewish context this verse immediately brings to mind the bread and wine that are central elements of Shabbat and the Festivals.
+What also comes to mind, in the context of bread, are the bread and wine that are central elements of Shabbat and the Festivals.
 The main celebratory forms of bread are the beautiful challot of Shabbat and the unleavened, pierced matzah of Pesach, Passover; which also is called Lechem Ani – the bread of our affliction – as it is a reminder of the slavery and bondage of Egypt.

 And the challah…**